Skip to content

 Who is considered the father of online anonymity?

 David Chaum is considered the father of online anonymity.
-He worked as a computer scientist at Berkeley in the early 1980s and predicted mass surveillance would become possible through computer networks.
+While a computer scientist at Berkeley in the early 1980s, he predicted that computer networks would make mass surveillance possible, foreseeing concerns that would not fully emerge on the internet for another 15 to 20 years.